 Open to the Public - Full Access

 Parking area (3 vehicle limit).
 Trail.
 Scenic views.
 Area open only from sunrise to sunset.
 A short trail leads to the falls and a commanding view of the Tennessee Valley in the Forest Park neighborhood.
 The valley portion of the natural area is accessed

 Additional information for camping on the CT: www.friendsofthecumberlandtrail.org

-Falling Water Falls is located 10 miles north of downtown Chattanooga partly within the Town of Walden Go north of Signal Mountain on Hwy 127 turn on Fairmount Pike at Fairmount Orchard.
+Falling Water Falls is located 10 miles north of downtown Chattanooga partly within the Town of Walden, Tennessee.
+Go north of Signal Mountain, Tennessee on Hwy 127, turn onto Fairmount Pike at Fairmount Orchard.
 At the first stop sign bear right onto Key Hulse Street.
-Go straight through the four-way stop onto Lake St. Take a left onto Ivory Ave., and then bear right on Chestnut St. Go straight onto Forest Park Ave for about two miles to the parking area.
+Go straight through the four-way stop onto Lake St. Take a left onto Ivory Ave., then bear right onto Chestnut St. Go straight onto Forest Park Avenue for about two miles to the parking area.

 Details & Map

 - Designated in 1973